VishnuPrasadnaik/FlamR-D/README.md

 Set parameter bounds and initial guesses.

-Minimized the L1 loss to extract optimal values for $\theta, M, X$.
+Minimized the L1 loss to extract optimal values for θ, M, X.

 #### Result Extraction and Validation

 Recorded extracted parameter values and the final mean L1 loss.

 Substituted results into the parametric equation for submission.